 How do meal prep businesses work?

-Before we jump straight in, let’s dive into what a meal prep business really is, and how it operates.
+Before we get into the “how,” let’s break down what a meal prep business actually is and how it works.

 Pros and cons of starting a meal prep business